jundalisay/mahablist/content/en/history/morga/events/chapter-07j.md

 ---
 heading: Chapter 7j
-title: "Mendoza's Letter"
+title: "The Chinese Begin their Revolt in Manila"
 date: 2024-09-22
-weight: 58
+weight: 52
 image: /photos/medieval/magellan.jpg
 description: "He built a fort with arigues and palms near Tampacan, and founded a Spanish settlement which he named Murcia"
 icon: /icons/sun.png